 After considering these negative environmental impacts, the highly regarded California Energy Commission ("CEC") pointed to the uncertainty of operating permits ever being granted for new Sulfuric Acid alkylation units at Torrance and Wilmington.
 Plus, even if all the required permits were granted, designing, permitting, and constructing new "grassroots units" would take many years and each refinery would face unique challenges.
+Valero, Chevron Salt Lake, and Delek are building new units in 4 yr

-Finally, a Sulfuric Acid alkylation unit at Torrance would be cost-prohibitive.
+THE AQMD is writing the rule and they will issue the operating permits.
+The CEC is repeating industry talking points Finally, a Sulfuric Acid alkylation unit at Torrance would be cost-prohibitive.
 A report from Burns & McDonnell's ("B&McD") concludes that the total installed cost to build an equivalent capacity Sulfuric Acid alkylation unit for Torrance would be approximately \$600MM, excluding the cost of spent sulfuric acid regeneration.
-An industry consultant told us a new grassroots, spent acid regeneration plant of sufficient capacity to serve a sulfuric acid alkylation unit at Torrance, or upgrading an existing third-party spent acid regeneration facility, could cost another \$300MM, inflating the total estimate to approximately \$900MM.
+An industry consultant told us a new grassroots, spent acid regeneration plant of sufficient capacity to serve a sulfuric acid alkylation unit at Torrance, or upgrading an existing thirdparty spent acid regeneration facility, could cost another \$300MM, inflating the total estimate to approximately \$900MM.Cost should be \$300M-\$400M based on less self serving estimates: http://bit.ly/2BGaBY3